-Lawmakers push for pandemic probe modeled on 9/11 Commission ‘to fully reckon with the lessons’
+'There’s more work to do’: Lawmakers push pandemic probe modeled on 9/11 Commission

 “We need a 9/11-style commission just to figure this out,” Marshall said in an interview.

-Murray and Burr’s bill calls for bipartisan lawmakers to choose a 12-member task force that would probe the nation’s readiness and response to the coronavirus on the federal, state and local levels, and issue a final report and recommendations within 18 months.
-Their legislation, which will get a public airing Tuesday, would still need to clear the panel and receive a floor vote in both chambers of Congress before potentially becoming law.
+Murray and Burr’s bill calls for lawmakers representing both parties to choose a 12-member task force that would inquire into the nation’s readiness and response to the coronavirus on the federal, state and local levels, and issue a final report and recommendations within 18 months.
+The legislation cleared their panel Tuesday but still needs to receive a floor vote in both chambers of Congress before potentially becoming law.

-“We all understand there is more work to do if we are to fully reckon with the lessons of this pandemic,” Murray planned to say in her opening remarks. “… I first called for this in March 2020 — I feel really strongly about it.”
+“We all understand there’s more work to do if we are to fully recognize the lessons of this pandemic,” Murray said Tuesday, stressing the need for an independent, bipartisan approach.
+“When this committee started hosting briefings and hearings on covid-19, I never imagined it would become as political as it has.”

 Spotlight on Fauci

-But absent a bipartisan push, Republicans like Marshall have increasingly trained their own probes on Fauci, the career government official who has become a scapegoat in conservative media after more than a year of concerted attacks.
+But without a bipartisan push, Republicans such as Marshall have increasingly trained their own probes on Fauci, the career government official who has become a scapegoat in conservative media after more than a year of concerted attacks.

-“I think there’s plenty of blame to go around,” Marshall said after being asked if the Trump administration made its own missteps.
+“I think there’s plenty of blame to go around,” Marshall said after being asked whether the Trump administration made its own missteps.
 “It just seems, though, that Dr. Fauci was the bottleneck that stopped all the significant information from getting to the top level, and then squelched the most important fact, that indeed this could have been made in the lab in Wuhan, China.”

 Republicans on the House panel last month released emails showing that Fauci, former National Institutes of Health director Francis Collins, and about a dozen leading scientists and virologists reviewed early data on the coronavirus and its potential origins on a Feb.
 1, 2020, phone call.
-Some participants in the call initially believed that the virus looked unnatural and might have been engineered.
+Some participants in the call initially thought the virus looked unnatural and might have been engineered.
 But they publicly concluded the opposite in the days after that call, saying the evidence suggested a natural origin — a development that Republicans claim was motivated by Fauci and Collins worrying about an NIH grant supporting research on coronaviruses in China.

 Republicans also requested that seven scientists who participated in that call sit for interviews and turn over documents about the possibility that the virus leaked from a lab.
 None of the scientists has yet to comply, a committee aide said.

-Representatives for two participants in the call, including Jeremy Farrar, an adviser to the British government and director of Wellcome Trust, a charitable health foundation, denied that Fauci and Collins pressured the scientists to change their views.
+Representatives of two participants in the call, including Jeremy Farrar, an adviser to the British government and director of Wellcome Trust, a charitable health foundation, denied that Fauci and Collins pressured the scientists to change their views.

-“Jeremy would like to make it absolutely clear that there was at no stage any political influence or interference during [those] conversations,” Maggie Stratton, a Wellcome spokesperson, wrote in an email.
+“Jeremy would like to make it absolutely clear that there was at no stage any political influence or interference during [those] conversations,” Maggie Stratton, a Wellcome spokeswoman, wrote in an email.
 “Neither Dr. Fauci, nor any other U.S. public official, attempted to apply any political influence or interference during the conversations referenced in early 2020, or in the research carried out, or at any other time during the pandemic period.”

 Republicans said they need more government transparency before reaching their own conclusions.
 House Republicans have repeatedly asked for two of Fauci’s deputies to brief them on a grant to the research organization EcoHealth Alliance, which helped fund bat coronavirus research at the Wuhan Institute of Virology.
-Federal officials have said that grant could not have inadvertently sparked the pandemic, citing analysis that the bat viruses in the experiment are not closely related, genetically, to the novel coronavirus.
+Federal officials have said the grant could not have inadvertently sparked the pandemic, citing analysis that the bat viruses in the experiment are not closely related, genetically, to the novel coronavirus.

 In an interview, Fauci said that he welcomed “good faith” congressional oversight but that Republicans’ “distortion of reality is stunning.”
 He added that he mostly listened on the Feb.
 1, 2020, conference call and that the scientists came to their own conclusions about the virus’s origins.